-- In accordance with Council's Open Space Access plan 2008, all walkways and tracks in the gardens are closed to mountain biking/cycling except the following areas: - The formed roadway in Truby King Park - The designated cycle lane from Upland Road through the MetService land to Salamanca Road
+- In accordance with Council's Open Space Access plan 2008, all walkways and tracks in the gardens are closed to mountain biking/cycling except the following areas: - The formed roadway in Truby King Park - The designated cycle lane from Upland Road through the MetService land to Salamanca Road - The sealed road between Glenmore Street, the Lady Norwood Rose Garden and Kinross Street.

-The gardens are places where bikes are not suitable because of intensity and range of public use and the potential conflict between bikers and walkers.
-In addition, many of the steep bush and tramping tracks at Otari-Wilton's bush and through the forest remnants at the Botanic Garden are unsuitable for bikes.
+The gardens are places where bikes are not suitable because of the intensity and range of public use and the potential conflict between bikers and walkers.
+In addition, many of the steep bush and tramping tracks at Otari-Wilton's Bbush and through the forest remnants at the Wellington Botanic Garden are unsuitable for bikes.